smaurice101/readthedocs/docs/source/usage.rst

        develop training data sets for machine learning.
    * - HPDE
      - Hyper-prediction technology performs all machine learning functions.
 Viper connects to HPDE, using REST, and instructs it to perform machine learning.
 By off-loading this function to HPDE, TML can perform very fast machine learning (in few seconds) for each entity and sliding time window.
+Refer to :ref:`TML
+       Performs Entity Level Machine Learning and Processing`

 2. TML Component: One Core Python Library
 --------------------------